 The game opens up with a montage leading up to present day events.
 Using stock footage and CG, this cutscene shows that following Kim Jong-un's rise to power, North Korea has taken over most of Asia, getting more and more powerful while the US crumble due to some unfortunate circumstances (financial crisis, swine flu, famines, rise of communism to name a few).
 North Korea decides to launch an EMP, crippling the US's power grid, taking the west coast and most of mid-western America.

 The game starts out in a small town in Colorado.
-You play as Robert Jacobs, a pilot who has lost everything.
+Players control Robert Jacobs, a pilot who has lost everything.
 The North Korean army has asked to recruit him but because he never answered the call, he's deported.
 During his deportation however, a local resistance force intervenes (Rianna and Connor) and bring him to their hideout called Oasis where they meet with resistance's chief, Boone.

 The resistance has heard a fuel convoy is going to make its way through the area.
 They plan to hijack the convoy and bring it to the struggling American troops outside of San Francisco.
 To get to the convoy, they plan to steal beacons that they will stick onto the trucks and then follow the trucks by helicopter before finally hijacking them.